 When people think of “drug abuse” they usually think of illegal drugs like meth or heroin.
 But even prescription drugs can be abused and this trend is on the rise.
 More than 64,000 Americans died from drug overdoses in 2016, including both illicit drugs and prescription opioids, which is nearly a 200% increase in a decade.

-Prescription Drug Abuse Treatment
+Recognizing Prescription Drug Addiction

-If you’ve undergone prescription drug addiction treatment in the past or you’re seeking treatment for the first time, you’ll find our alternative rehab programs offer the service that you need for a successful recovery.
+Our goal-oriented addiction treatment programs can help you make a successful recovery from addiction to prescription medications.
+Our extended-care programs provide individualized services, including prescription drug addiction treatment, in a safe and comfortable environment.
+If you’ve undergone prescription drug addiction treatment in the past or you’re seeking treatment for the first time, you’ll find that our alternative programs offer the service that you need for a successful recovery.
 Our intensive programs are customized to help you find your life’s passion and reach your recovery goals.

 We accept most types of private insurance, and we’re happy to verify your insurance when you contact us.
 Call today to get started and to speak with an admissions counselor.